hand12/groupie/README.md

 ### association

-  has_many   :consumers_products
+  has_many   :consumer_prefectures
-  has_many   :products, through: :consumers_products
+  has_many   :prefectures, through: :consumer_prefectures
-  belongs_to :prefectures
+  belongs_to :product

 ## Product